 A unit similar in look to an external air conditioning kit extracts heat from the air and runs it through a heat exchanger.

-Whatever the motivation, it is clear that heat pumps are here to stay and will continue to be sold.
-It is also clear that the demise of the RHI scheme will see a shake-out of the – shall we say – less than committed suppliers.
+It is clear that heat pumps are here to stay and will continue to be sold.
 So how do you get it right, and what are the latest things to look for?

-Getting the size right is therefore critical and the problem is that the standard plumber is not equipped to calculate what the right size is — they have never had to do it because a conventional boiler is far more tolerant.
+Getting the size right is critical, but the standard plumber is not equipped to calculate what the right size is.
+They have never had to do it because a conventional boiler is far more tolerant.